yungsnuzzy/autoytdlp/README.md

 ### Subsequent runs

-This job can be run manually or scheduled with task manager.
+This job can be run manually or scheduled with task scheduler.
 It will check the files present in your channel folders and download any items newer than the last one, or newer than the start date, if it's present in config.cfg in the channel folder.